 Rev Anthony Thomas Pepper 60th Cambridge Awarded the Chevalier (Knight) of the Order of Leopold II with the palm Croix de Guerre 1940 by H R H The Prince Regentof Belgium in 1947 for his part in the relief of the Antwerp.

 Gerald Hugh Smyth 5th Cambridge Awarded Orders of St Stanislaus and St Anna whilst with the RN Armoured Division in Russia before 1917.
-The Order of Saint Stanislaus 3rd degree became junior award of Russian orders and was the most common reward.
+The Order of Saint Stanislaus 3rd degree became the junior award of Russian orders and was the most common reward.
 Almost all military and government employees as well as civilians who served the empire with a blameless record, and who has status in the Russian table of ranks, received the award.
-The lower orders give personal nobility (that is not hereditory). and a pension.
+The lower orders give personal nobility (that is not hereditory) and a pension.
 St Anna was awared for a distinguished career in civil service or for valour and distinguished service in the military.
 The degree of the award and the details of the action are not given.
 G H Smyth later joined the RAF and died in a plane crash.